alexjnoble/VirtualIce/README.md

 ```
 ./virtualice.py -s 1TIM r my_structure.mrc 11638 -n 3 -I -P -J -Q 90 -b 4 -D n -p 2
 ```

+Generates 3 random micrographs of PDB 1TIM, a random EMDB/PDB structure, a local structure called my_structure.mrc, and EMD-11638.
+Outputs an IMOD .mod coordinate file, png, and jpeg (quality 90) for each micrograph, and bins all images by 4.
+Uses a random distribution of particles and parallelizes micrograph generation across 2 CPUs.

 ## Arguments